thomas-barton/boto3/docs/source/guide/retries.rst

 * How to find the available retry modes and the differences between each mode
 * How to configure your client to use each retry mode and other retry configurations
-* How to validate or check when your client performs a retry attempt
+* How to validate if your client performs a retry attempt

 Available retry modes
 ---------------------